krobertson/deb-s3/README.md

 This is still experimental.
 These are several things to be done:

 * Don't re-upload a package if it already exists and has the same hashes.
-* Currently requires dpkg... make it use 'ar' if dpkg isn't available.
 * Clean up the code some more.